201-A Placemaking Design Thinking

 Designing the cities of our future.
 Learn how to apply artistic interventions to spark vitality and create places receptive to new ideas, creativity and social involvement by bringing new perspectives (beyond just aesthetics) to communities.

-201-B Placemaking Stakeholder Engagement
+Placemaking Stakeholder Engagement

 Duration: 2 Days | 9.00am to 5.30pm (Daily)